Powered by SchoolDash

 Churchill Street, Wallsend NE28 7TN

 Churchill Community College is a non-selective secondary school maintained by the local authority (North Tyneside).
-It has about 1,050 boys and girls aged between 11 and 18.
-In March 2019 the school was rated ‘Good’ by Ofsted.
+It has about 1,000 boys and girls aged between 11 and 18.
+In January 2024 the school was rated ‘Inadequate’ by Ofsted.

-Particular strengths include Representation and Environment.
-Relative weaknesses include Progress and Attainment.
+Particular strengths include Representation, Environment and Admissions.
+Relative weaknesses include Finances and Progress.

 The school's overall score (out of 100) is given below.
 Coloured segments show the contributions of each indicator, explained in more detail below.
 Hover over the segments for details.
 Personalise the score by clicking on the button to set your own priorities.